brownan/backathon/README.md

 * To report accurate info on the size and number of files to be backed up, and show progress during backup.

-Gbackup keeps a local cache of all files in the backup set, and stores some metadata on each one.
+Backathon keeps a local cache of all files in the backup set, and stores some metadata on each one.
 When a scan is performed, metadata from an `lstat()` system call is compared with the information in the database, and if the information differs, the file is marked as dirty and will be backed up next